 “Work That Matters” is a series in which ECS experts discuss their roles and responsibilities and the larger impact they have in the workplace, community, and world.
-In this installment, we interview Joanna Dempsey, Director of Cyber at ECS.
-Joanna currently serves as Program Manager of the DHS Continuous Diagnostics and Mitigation (CDM) Dashboard Ecosystem, working to enhance cybersecurity posture and situational awareness across the federal government.
+In this installment, we interview Joanna Dempsey, senior director of cyber solutions at ECS.
+Joanna leads the company’s portfolio of programs supporting the Cybersecurity and Infrastructure Security Agency (CISA).
+She is responsible for delivering solutions which enhance our nation’s cybersecurity defenses, including the Continuous Diagnostics and Mitigation (CDM) Dashboard.

 DIRECTOR OF CYBER

-Joanna Dempsey has spent her career in information technology, but it wasn’t until going back to school for her M.B.A. that she became interested in IT security.
+Joanna Dempsey has spent her career in information technology, but it wasn’t until going back to school for her M.B.A. that she became interested in cybersecurity.
 While most of her classmates were cybersecurity professionals seeking business and management skills, she was just the opposite—a program manager who had studied business as an undergraduate and wanted to improve her technical acumen.
-Shortly after graduation, Joanna began working on the Continuous Diagnostics and Mitigation (CDM) Program, diving headfirst into cybersecurity and never looking back.
+Shortly after graduation, Joanna began working on the CISA CDM Program, diving headfirst into cybersecurity and never looking back.

 Q: You were a business analyst who went back to school in order to move into a more technical space—what were the challenges of that transition?

 A: I’ve worked closely with engineers throughout my career, which I love because I’m always learning new things.
 However, the challenge of working in a technical space is that I’ve also often felt like I’m trying to solve a puzzle without understanding the complete picture.
 I’m constantly taking notes and Googling when I get back to my desk, and I’ve had more than my fair share of whiteboard educational sessions with my more technical peers.
-While I used to feel that my business background was a weakness in a technical field, I’ve learned over time that my ability to offer a different perspective on how to approach challenges is a strength.
+I used to feel that my business background was a weakness in a technical field.
+However, I’ve learned over time that my ability to offer a different perspective on how to approach challenges is a strength, especially in areas where technology is only part of the solution.

 Going back to school was an opportunity for me to continue leaning into the business aspects I enjoy, while pushing myself to better comprehend IT and cybersecurity.
 The biggest challenge of going back to school while working full time was having my first child halfway through the program.
 A week after he was born, I had to attend an all-day class and make a presentation.
 I remember thinking, if I can do this, I can do anything work throws my way!